-A cleric training to become a cleric becomes more wise through their training.
+A cleric training to become a cleric becomes wiser through their training.
 A fighter becomes stronger the more time they spend swinging their practice sword.
 Thematically this makes sense.

 Races should be a flavor decision.
 Your race gives you unique abilities, languages, and maybe some other proficiencies.
 They shouldn’t dictate what classes are most optimal to be played and your class shouldn’t affect your decision of race.

 The Arguments for Race Gaining the Level 1 ASIs

 It’s always been that way!

 The most common argument I’ve run into for keeping the ASI attached to race is “because it’s always been that way”.
 I mean, that was my initial hot-take on the subject as well.
 After thinking about this take for a bit, I don’t find this to be a reasonable argument at all.

 There’s a lot in D&D 5e that turned “it’s the way it’s always been” on its head, and for the better.
 I don’t find this to be a great argument against change.

 Don’t Change What Isn’t Broken

 Another argument I’ve run into is “don’t change what isn’t broken”.
 This is honestly a bit fairer.
 There’s a lot one has to take into consideration when choosing their class.
 They have to pick skill proficiencies, equipment, add their saving throws, any level 1 features, and spells.

 Adding stat bonuses to that is adding more fuel to the flame.
 Having the ASI attached to race allows players to digest their class bonuses and pick something more aligned with their role than giving them an infinite amount of flavor choices.